How to Become a Sterile Processing Technician in North Carolina

 coach

-With nearly 310,000 surgical procedures performed in North Carolina hospitals each year, the demand for Sterile Processing Technicians (SPTs) continues to rise (North Carolina Department of Health and Human Services, 2024).
-If you’re looking for a fast-track healthcare career without years of schooling, becoming a Sterile Processing Technician could be the perfect choice!
-This guide outlines everything you need to know, including education requirements, certification steps, and career opportunities.
+With nearly 310,000 surgical procedures performed in North Carolina hospitals each year, the demand for Sterile Processing Technicians (SPTs) continues to rise.
+If you’re looking for a fast-track healthcare career without years of schooling, becoming a Sterile Processing Technician could be the perfect choice.
+This guide covers education requirements, certification steps, training costs, and salary expectations for North Carolina.

 Key Points

-• A Sterile Processing Technician is responsible for sterilizing, assembling, and maintaining medical instruments and equipment to ensure patient safety.
+• Sterile Processing Technicians sterilize, assemble, and maintain medical instruments to ensure patient safety.

-• To become a Sterile Processing Technician in North Carolina, complete a high school diploma or GED, enroll in an accredited Sterile Processing Technician program, and pass a certification exam from CBSPD or IAHCSMM.
+• To become an SPT in North Carolina, complete a high school diploma or GED, enroll in an accredited training program, and pursue certification from CBSPD or IAHCSMM.

 • Programs typically take 4 months to 1 year, depending on full-time or part-time enrollment.